JENNINGS LAB

 Courses Taught:

-PhD in Civil and Environmental Engineering, Cornell University
+PhD in Civil & Environmental Engineering, Cornell University

-BS in Chemical and Biological Engineering, Montana State University
+BS in Chemical & Biological Engineering, Montana State University

 Research